Foco22/PrivateSavingApp/README.md

 ## Transaction Classifier

 The classifier was done using regex, based on the description of the transaction.
-Those regex are in thh Bank/constants.py path, with the following information:
+Those regex are in the constants.py file into the bank folder, with the following information:

 ```python
 CINE = re.compile(r'(CINEPLANET|ENJOY CASINO|CINE HOYTS|CASINO|CINE MARK|CINEMARK|CINEPOLIS|CINEPOLIS CHILE)', re.IGNORECASE)